Free tool · No signup

 Use descriptive anchor text.
 The clickable words in your link should describe what the target page is about.
 "Teeth whitening services" is far better than "click here."
 Search engines use anchor text to understand page topics, and users use it to decide whether to click.
 Avoid exact-match keyword stuffing — vary your anchor text naturally across different links to the same page.

 Place links in contextual body content.
 Links within paragraphs and articles carry more SEO weight than links in navigation menus, footers, or sidebars.
-This tool specifically finds opportunities within body content because those are the links Google values most.
+Every item in the plan is written for body content, because those are the links Google values most.
 A link in the second paragraph of a blog post about dental implants, pointing to your implant services page, is significantly more valuable than the same link in your footer.

 Link to pages that need authority.
 Not all pages need equal link equity.
 Your homepage already has plenty.
 Focus internal links on pillar content (comprehensive guides), service pages (conversion drivers), and new pages that need help getting indexed and ranked.
 A good rule: link from high-traffic pages to pages you want to grow.